Bit-Quill/amazon-timestream-connector-prometheus/privatelink/DEVELOPER_README.md

 To deploy the Prometheus Connector from within the EC2, set the following environment variables to configure your existing Timestream database, region, and assigned cells:

-- `DEFAULT_DATABASE`: Specifies the default Timestream database for the Prometheus connector.
+- `DEFAULT_DATABASE`: Specifies the default Timestream database for the Prometheus Connector.
 - `DEFAULT_TABLE`: Specifies the default table for storing Prometheus metrics.
 - `AWS_REGION`: Defines the AWS region.
 - `QUERY_CELL`: Defines the query endpoint cell for Timestream.